ee-uet/UETRV-PCore/README.md

 - The Linux (version 6.1.0) with rootfs.cpio linked into the kernel
 - OpenSBI (ver.
 0.9) based first order bootloader with Linux kernel as payload

 During booting process, the processor starts executing zero-level bootloader from `bmem` and then jumps to first-level bootloader (OpenSBI), which after necessary initializations, hands the control over to the kernel.

 ### Booting with Verilator
+For Verilator based simulation one configurtion is required.
+Open the file `rtl/defines/pcore_config_defs.svh` and uncomment the line \` `define RTL_SIMULATION 1`.
 Now run the following command to extract the `imem.txt` to `./sdk/example-linux/` and simulate the Linux booting process using this pre-built image.

     make sim-verilate-linux